Rahman Hajiyev (footballer)

-Rahman Rahim oglu Hajiyev (Rəhman Xudayət oğlu Hacıyev; born 25 July 1993) is an Azerbaijani professional footballer who plays as a midfielder for Neftchi Baku, in the Azerbaijan Premier League.
+Rahman Rahim oglu Hajiyev (Rəhman Xudayət oğlu Hacıyev; born 25 July 1993) is an Azerbaijani professional footballer who plays as a midfielder for Kapaz in the Azerbaijan First League.

 Career

 Club

-On 8 July 2020, Keşla FK announced the signing of Hajiyev on one-year long loan.
+On 8 July 2020, Keşla announced the signing of Hajiyev on one-year long loan.

 International

 On 17 November 2015 Hajiyev made his senior international debut for Azerbaijan game against Moldova.